Skip to main content

 Grabbable Objects Starting in Snapzones

-To make an object start in a snapzone follow these steps:
+To make an object start in a Snapzone follow these steps:

-1. Create your snappable object as mentioned above
+1. Create your Snappable Object as mentioned above

-2. Create a snapzone as mentioned above
+2. Create a Snapzone as mentioned above

-3. Have the snappable object be placed in close proximity of the snapzone (As it will become snapped on play)
+3. Have the Snappable Object be placed in close proximity of the Snapzone (As it will become snapped on play)

 4. On the Snap Zone Game Object find the “Snap Zone Open XR” script and set the partnered prefab to the object in the Hierarchy of what you want to start snapped.

-5. Set the current snapped Object to the same snappable object you want to start snapped.
+5. Set the current snapped Object to the same Snappable Object you want to start snapped.

 Snap Zone Open XR Component